odedia/todos-pcf/README.md

 1. The VueJS application is packaged as a docker image to illustrate the ability of PCF to run cloud-native docker images.
 2. The Spring Boot application uses the Java buildpack.
 There is no need to create a Dockerfile for the backend.
 3. The Spring Boot application binds itself to a MySQL Service provided from the PCF marketplace.
 4. Both frontend and backend share the same base domain URL.
 PCF handles the routing tier for us.
 As a result - there is no need to deal with port bindings or to add CORS support to our backend.
-VueJS maps to the / path and Spring Boot maps to the /api path.
+VueJS maps to the `/` path and Spring Boot maps to the `/api` path.

-Based on work published by Andrew Hughes at the Okta developer blog: https://developer.okta.com/blog/2018/11/20/build-crud-spring-and-vue

 # Running